UBA5 GENE MUTATION

 Rare diseases impact more people than AIDs and cancer combined.

-1 in 10 people are affected by rare disease.
+1 in 10 people are affected by rare diseases.

 1 in 2 rare diseases don’t have a foundation or research support group.

 Do these numbers seem small?
-Well, consider that there are over 6,000 known rare diseases which affect around 25 million people.
+Well, consider that there are over 6,000 known rare diseases that affect around 25-30 million people.
 This represents around 10% of the U.S. population.
 Rare diseases bring forth many challenges in different areas.
-Some diseases are not well characterized or defined and very few specialized centers are exist for diagnosis, management, and research.
+Some diseases are not well characterized or defined and very few specialized centers exist for diagnosis, management, and research.

-Ubiquitin's are small proteins found in almost all cells.
-They are added to proteins to direct the protein for breakdown, to move to different part of the cell, to change their activity and also alter protein interactions.
+Ubiquitins are small proteins found in almost all cells.
+They are added to proteins to direct the protein for breakdown, to move to different parts of the cell, to change their activity, and also alter protein interactions.
 There are several different types of enzymes involved in getting the ubiquitin attached to the protein.

-It took many years of testing to finally receive Austin's diagnosis.
+It took many years of testing to finally receive Austin's diagnosis in 2017.